wurstbroteater/JQuiz/readme.md

 # JQuiz v0.2

-JQuiz is a web platform where users can answer multiple-choice questions related to Java in a competitive manner.
+JQuiz is a web platform where users can answer multiple-choice questions related to Java in an encouraging manner.

 ## Requirements